- Programs & Admissions

 The school has been named one of the top research programs in hospitality research productivity by The Journal of Culinary Science & Technology, which ranked OSU first for average faculty productivity and third for the overall weighted rank and tenured faculty productivity from 2001-2010.

-“We are proud to be recognized for our faculty’s research accomplishments,” says Assistant Dean and Director Ben Goh.
-“This type of recognition also reflects the high caliber of scholars our students are exposed to, not only in the classroom, but as they are involved in many of these research projects with their professors.”
+The school is proud to be recognized for its faculty members' research accomplishments.
+Such recognition reflects the high caliber of scholars our students are exposed to, not only in the classroom, but as they are also involved in research projects with their professors.

 While the school may have begun with an Oklahoma-centric focus, today’s HRAD students have unique international opportunities.
 Every year students have an opportunity to spend five weeks in Switzerland learning European cuisine and culture.
 Students can also apply to be part of a China study abroad program, living in China and interning at one of the leading hotel properties.